pweyrich/angular-material-extensions/projects/extensions/README.md

 ## MatSelectionColumnComponent
 A component which registers both a header cell def and a cell def for a column that provides checkboxes to select rows based on a SelectionModel.

+### Note
+This component is not compatible with the [flex-layout](https://material.angular.io/components/table/overview#tables-with-code-display-flex-code-) table!

 ### Usage
 ```ts
 dataSource = [1,2,3];